autrainer/autrainer/docs/source/modules/loggers.rst

 Optional Loggers
 ----------------

-The :class:`MLFlowLogger` logs data to MLFlow, while the :class:`TensorBoardLogger` logs data to TensorBoard.
+The :class:`~autrainer.loggers.MLFlowLogger` logs data to MLFlow, while the :class:`~autrainer.loggers.TensorBoardLogger` logs data to TensorBoard.
 Both loggers require additional dependencies, which are not installed by default.
 To install all necessary dependencies, refer to the :ref:`installation` section.